wardcanyon/localarena/README.md

 - Client-side translation (i18n) is not supported.

-- The logging functions (`trace()` et al.) just echo the message they're given, which isn't very helpful.

-- The number of players, and their usernames and IDs, is fixed.

-- We don't do anything with game options at the moment;
-  e.g. `getGameStateValue("optionSuspicion")` returns -1.
-(In fact,
-  it doesn't look like we ever include "gameoptions.inc.php"!)

-- Markup may not match current BGA markup very closely.

-### Behavioral differences
+## Behavioral differences

-- `PHP Fatal error:  Uncaught mysqli_sql_exception: Field 'card_order' doesn't have a default value` -- and it's NOT NULL; I wonder why this works on BGA Studio.
+- `PHP Fatal error: Uncaught mysqli_sql_exception: Field 'card_order'
+  doesn't have a default value` -- and it's NOT NULL; I wonder why this works on BGA Studio.

-### TODOs

-- Bind-mount /src into the `server` container so that we don't need to rebuild it and restart services every time something is edited.

-- 404: "/css/csslayer.css".
-This appears to have been part of the BGA theme, but it looks like an empty file today on BGA (2024-03).

-  From running a snippet I found quickly online, the following CSS classes appear to be undefined:

-  0: "dj_ff124"
-  1: "dj_contentbox"
-  2: "finalbutton"
-  3: "bgabutton"
-  4: "bgabutton_blue"
-  5: "bgabutton_gray"
-  6: "socketButton"
-  7: "bg_game_thinking"
-  8: "id="
-  9: "bg_game_score"
-  10: "bg_game_debug_user"
-  11: "dijitTooltipContents"